- Practice/Tryouts begin - 10/29

 Step #3: Attend a Concussion screening on campus.
 All returning athletes are expected to attend their concussion screen prior to summer break.

-This site has information on NCAA schools, sports, rankings, etc.
+NCAA - Division I, II, III: Information on NCAA schools, sports, rankings, etc.

-This site has information on NAIA schools, sports and news.
+NAIA - National Association of Intercollegiate Athletics: Information on NAIA schools, sports and news.

 Students who participate in the District's Extracurricular and Co-curricular activities are representatives of the school and the District therefore they are expected to model positive behaviors.
 Participation in these activities is a privilege, conditioned upon meeting the eligibility criteria established by the Board, Administration, and individual activity coaches and advisors.
 Each student participant and his parent/guardian are required to read, acknowledge and/or agree to the District's Code of Conduct, Risk Warning, and Steroid Policies before the student can participate in Extracurricular and Co-curricular activities.